 Every UK credit card user gains purchase protection for goods costing between £100 and £30,000 – protection that isn’t available to debit card users or cash shoppers.

-This protection, which is granted via Section 75 of the Consumer Credit Act, is designed to ensure that users of credit are not forced to continue repayments if the purchased product or service is not of sufficient quality.
+This protection, which is granted via section 75 of the Consumer Credit Act, is designed to ensure that users of credit are not forced to continue repayments if the purchased product or service is not of sufficient quality.

 For example, prior to the Consumer Credit Act, if you bought an expensive refrigerator using credit, and it then stopped working shortly after, you would still be expected to repay the credit supplier.
 The store might not be willing to replace the product since they would not want your unusable fridge.
 Even if you could get them to replace the product, that might take many months, during which time you would be fridgeless, but still liable for credit repayments.

 Section 75 established a legal link between the product itself and the credit used directly to purchase it (i.e. it does not apply to loans, where the borrowed money could be used for anything).
-It also ensured that the lender was liable if the goods failed, so borrowers could reclaim the money directly from their lender without have to fight their case in the courts.
+It also ensured that the lender was liable if the goods failed, so borrowers could reclaim the money directly from their lender without having to fight their case in the courts.

 If you lose your purse or wallet with money in it, there’s a good chance you’ll never see your money again.
 However, if you lose your credit card and somebody else uses it, you’ll likely get all of your money back.